Stanley Hotel, Nairobi: Notable residents and tenants

 The hotel is known for having hosted conferences between world leaders, authors, and film actors, including Ernest Hemingway, Winston Churchill, Clark Gable, Ava Gardner, Grace Kelly, Gregory Peck, Michael Caine, Sean Connery, and Frank Sinatra.
-In 1952, the then Princess Elizabeth visited the hotel as part of a world tour, shortly before the death of her father, King George VI, and her subsequent succession as Queen of the United Kingdom and the Commonwealth.
+In 1952, the then Princess Elizabeth visited the hotel as part of a world tour, shortly before the death of her father, King George VI, and her subsequent succession as Queen of the United Kingdom and Head of the Commonwealth.

 The Stanley has influenced several authors.
 Ernest Hemingway stayed at the hotel on several occasions.
 In 1934, Hemingway stayed for several weeks while recovering from amoebic dysentery.
 During this time, he made notes for his books Green Hills of Africa and The Snows of Kilimanjaro.
 Hemingway mentions the Stanley in these works, and is also credited with introducing the word "safari" to the English language.
 Hemingway returned to the hotel in 1954.
 Colonel John Henry Patterson, who wrote the true story The Man-eaters of Tsavo that inspired the film The Ghost and the Darkness, also found his inspiration while staying at the Stanley.

 Elspeth Huxley, author of The Flame Trees of Thika, The Mottled Lizard, Red Strangers, and other books, frequented the Stanley Hotel and used it as a setting for several of her works.